buggs-bunny/file_read/README.md

 ## How to Run
 1. Save the script as `display_file.py` (or similar).
-2. Ensure `file_1.txt` exists in the same directory with sample content.
+2. Ensure `file_1.txt` exists in the same directory as sample content.
 3. Run the script from the command line:
    ```
    python display_file.py